 Brahman Puja

-Brahman Puja is a ritual in Hinduism that involves honouring Brahmins.
+Brahman Puja is a ritual in Hinduism that involves honoring Brahmins.
 This puja is often performed during religious ceremonies and auspicious occasions.
 Devotees believe that by performing Brahman Puja, their households are blessed with peace, prosperity, and success.
 Brahman Puja holds a special place in preserving dharma, purifying one’s life, and invoking divine grace.

-Significance of Barhman Puja
+Types of Brahman Puja

-Key Rituals in Brahman Puja
+Brahman Puja Vidhi

 2. The family members begin the puja by washing the feet of the Brahmins, symbolizing humanity and respect.